dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Analyzing text with Azure Machine Learning and Cognitive Services.md

    - **Location**: Select the location closest to your users and the data resources to create your workspace.

-   - **Container registry**: Use an existing container registry in your subscription or create a new container registry with `Standard SKU`.
+   - **Container registry**: Select an existing container registry in your subscription (We created on in previous step).

    ![The Machine Learning Create form is displayed populated with the aforementioned values.
 The Review + Create button is highlighted.](media/bhol-02.png 'Create Azure Machine Learning Workspace page')